 |

-So you should always ask yourself this question when setting up a reporting system:
+So, you should always ask yourself the following questions when setting up a reporting system:

 - What do I aim to plan and control?